JuliaLang/julia/doc/manual/performance-tips.rst

 <https://groups.google.com/d/msg/julia-users/jUMu9A3QKQQ/qjgVWr7vAwAJ>`_.

 Perhaps even worse than the run-time impact is the compile-time
-impact: julia will compile specialized functions for each different ``Car{Make, Model}``; if you have hundreds or thousands of such types, then every function that accepts such an object as a parameter (from a custom ``get_year`` function you might write yourself, to the generic
+impact: Julia will compile specialized functions for each different ``Car{Make, Model}``; if you have hundreds or thousands of such types, then every function that accepts such an object as a parameter (from a custom ``get_year`` function you might write yourself, to the generic